 She’s a mom now.
 All of her extra pennies go towards her kids or groceries to feed the little hellions.
 She will so appreciate it, especially if she doesn’t have to wash the dishes after, which brings me to my next point.

 9. Clean the house

 Is there anyone else that knows how to clean other than mom?
 Anybody?
 Anybody!?
 A clean house is such a special treat.
-With kids, it is damn near impossible to keep a clean house.
-Moms are constantly cleaning, it would be nice to have someone clean the house for a change.
+With kids, it is dang near impossible to keep a clean house.
+Moms are regularly cleaning.
+It would be nice to have someone clean the house for a change.